Academic Catalog

 ENGL 3280 Literature in Translation — 4 credits

-This course takes up the vast, rich, and profound stores of world literature - not written originally in English.
+This course takes up the vast, rich, and profound stories of world literature - not written originally in English.
 Varying by semester and instructor, this course raises key questions of literature, geography and culture.
 Topics have included the Bible as Literature, Asian Literature, and Poetics & Politics of Translation.
 Students debate issues of universality and uniqueness in expression and culture.
-Offered occasionally.
-This class meets the liberal arts core requirement in literature.
-Offered in the College for Women.
+ENGL 3280 may be co-convened with ENGL 2260.
+Students enrolled in ENGL 3280 are expected to develop in-depth analyses that include literary or social theory.

 ENGL 3290 Topics in Literary and Cultural Studies — 4 credits